Skip to content

 • 1 tbsp apple cider vinegar

-• 1 chicken stock cube, made up with 400ml water
+• 1 chicken stock cube, made up to 400ml

 If you don't have red onions, try using white, brown or spring onions